mikiTesf/sydler/docs/HOW_IT_WORKS.md

-# How does Sound System Schedule Generator work?
+# How does Sydler work?
 The A<sub>sf</sub> of each member is calculated right before the program chooses one for a role.
 Depending on the members' rank, the "best" will be the member with the highest A<sub>sf</sub>.
 In the cases when there are multiple members with equal A<sub>sf</sub> values, then a member will be chosen randomly.
 The program assumes that there are 5